mtkluc/Project1/README.md

 - Find the busiest month of the year.

 ## Data Collection
-The project uses the Amadeus API to fetch flight data.
+The project uses the Amadeus, Meteonomics, BTS APIs to fetch flight data.
 The data is collected for various months throughout the year to analyze on-time performance and travel trends.

 ## Analysis
 - On-Time Performance: The percentage of flights that leave on time is calculated and displayed.